The 1996 trip

 DAY TWO: We rise, eat breakfast (instant oatmeal or breakfast bars), break camp and hit the trail for Cottonwood Canyon.
 This should be easy: Just a little over an hour of hiking, and well have the rest of the day free.
 Joe and Loretta start off first and quickly descend the Redwall on the mesas west side.
 Soon they are down in the Cottonwood Canyon drainage, and they follow the trail along the streambed down to where the Tonto Trail intersects.
 This is camp.
 They shed their gear, guzzle some water and wait for the others.

 About 40 minutes later, Stan arrives.
 So wheres everyone else? he asks.
 He was the last to leave the mesa campsite.
-Barb, Loretta and Rhodana should have been here long ago.
+Barb, Marlene and Rhodana should have been here long ago.
 Stan climbs to a better vantage point and scans the landscape for any sign of the missing trio.
 Nothing.
 The watching and waiting goes on for more than an hour until, finally, the three women march in, hot and tired.
-They wont say much at first, but Barb finally admits that she took a wrong turn during the first few hundred yards and led the group onto the wrong trail.
+They wont say much at first, but Barb finally admits she took a wrong turn during the first few hundred yards and led the group onto the wrong trail.
 They went far out along the western rim of Horseshoe Mesa instead of dropping immediately into Cottonwood Canyon, and then they had to backtrack.
 The scheduled easy hike turned into a nearly three-hour grind.
-Rhodana, always finding the silver lining, says she is glad she got to see more of the canyon than she otherwise would have.
+Rhodana, always finding the silver lining, says shes glad she got to see more of the canyon than she otherwise would have.
 The two others dont exactly share her glee.

 Cottonwood Creek is running lower than usual.
-In most spots it is just a few feet wide and a few inches deep.
+In most spots its just a few feet wide and a few inches deep.
 On the west side of the creek are several stretches of almost-level ground next to a wall of brown Tapeats sandstone.
 This is where most of us set up camp.
 Overhangs in the wall offer shelter from a rainstorm, but that shouldnt be a factor — the clear, warm weather looks as if it will last.
 Most of us decide not to bother with putting up tents or tarps.
 The afternoon is spent lounging, washing up, and doing some leisurely exploring of Cottonwood Canyon downstream from camp.
 Cottonwood is said to be hikeable all the way down to the river, but too little of the day is left to try that.

 About an hour before dinnertime, a young man — tan and lean, with long, wavy brown hair — passes through camp.
 He has tried hiking down to the river but has run out of time and is now returning to his campsite about a mile upstream from us.
 He tells us his name is Richard, and he is from Australia.
 He is a biologist of some sort, and lately he has been researching the secretions of a particular sea creature.
 We invite him to sit down, and he and Stan start talking about mitochondria, Australian beers and what not.
 The females in our group are obviously intrigued by the strangers accent, his intelligence and his eyes.
 After a 20-minute visit, he says he really must get back to camp, and off he goes.
-In the upset of the week, the women decide not to follow.
+In the upset of the week, the women do not follow.

 View from Cottonwood camp

 DAY THREE: After breakfast, everyone is packed and just about ready to take off for the next destination: Grapevine Canyon.
 But whats this?
-Here comes Stan, our de facto ringleader, moving faster than weve seen him since his bad hip started acting up a couple of years ago.
+Here comes Stan, our de facto ringleader, moving faster than weve seen him since before his bad hip started acting up a couple of years ago.
 Hes waving our backcountry permit.
 Dont go, he says.
 I screwed up.
 Sure enough, we are not supposed to hike to Grapevine today after all.
 Were scheduled for another night here in Cottonwood.
 Grapevine, one of our favorite spots, was supposed to be where wed spend our only rest day.
 But now that wont be possible.
 Cottonwood will have to do.